Choosing a programming language means accepting how that language manages the allocation and use of memory:

 - Java, C# and Go use tracing garbage collection.

 - Python and Swift use reference-counted objects.

-- gc - Tracing garbage collection, which periodically scans all references from the root set, freeing any objects that are no longer reachable by the active program.
+- Tracing GC.
+This periodically scans all references from the root set, freeing any objects that are no longer reachable by the active program.
 This strategy is versatile and convenient across all data structures and minimizes memory leaks.
 However, its runtime mechanisms can negatively impact throughput and latency.

 - Reference counting.
 This counts the number of references to an object, freeing it when the count gets to zero.
 This typically offers the worst performance and can leak memory in the presence of cycles.
 However, it supports more complex data structures than single-owner, has a simple low-impact implementation, and has better determinism and typically better latency than tracing.

 Cone also supports borrowed references.
 A lifetime-constrained borrowed reference can be obtained from any region-allocated reference, or even within an object.
 They are particularly useful for easily making code polymorphic.
 Their use can also improves performance, as they require no runtime logic to manage.